 Despite some successes, our education system has also struggled to transition to remote learning and, sadly, some leaders have given up entirely.
 This inability to adapt has thrust one of our most vulnerable student groups into the national spotlight – students with special needs.

 As the nation’s seven million students with disabilities, their families and their schools transition to distance learning, parents are deeply concerned about the educational progress of their children, and advocates are troubled by the lack of equity among students receiving special education services.

 As a parent of a child with special needs and an education advocate, I wholeheartedly agree.

-To better understand the challenges families and schools are facing during distance learning, ExcelinEd spoke to students with special needs, parents, teachers, disability-rights advocates and national organizations.
+To better understand the challenges families and schools are facing during distance learning, ExcelinEd spoke to parents of students with special needs, teachers, disability-rights advocates and national organizations.
 We also looked at state and district-issued guidance on delivering services to students with disabilities during school closures.